-The trail is really quite enjoyable; it features some very nice woodland as well as sweeping views of the Bay Area.
-No other trail has better views of Silicon Valley.
+The trail is really quite enjoyable; it's surprisingly quiet and woodsy given that it overlooks the Bay Area, and it has the best views of Silicon Valley of any trail.
 There's no traffic noise and few trail intersections, and much of the route is very well-maintained singletrack.
 The trail is mostly wooded, but there's a long stretch of chaparral at the top.

 Click here to see the trailhead location in Google Maps.

 From the parking lot, a dirt road enters the woods, leads past a seedy-looking "caretaker's house" with a horse corral, and then begins to climb steeply.
 After about a half-mile the first scenic view of the Bay Area appears.
-Even at this low altitude the trail has a pretty good view over Los Altos Hills.
+Even at this low altitude there's already a pretty good view over Los Altos Hills.

 At about 3.5 miles the singletrack trail changes to a dirt road originally built for power line maintenance.
-At the same time, the woods end and the trail begins climbing through sunny chaparral.
-The dirt road is also a lot steeper than the singletrack.
-However, this stretch has the best views of the hike, with sweeping vistas of the South Bay and up the peninsula to San Francisco.
-Also, although the dirt road isn't as pleasant as the singletrack, it does add some variety to the hike.
+At this point the woods end and the trail begins a steep climb through sunny chaparral.
+The dirt road isn't as pleasant as the singletrack, but it does add variety to the hike and it also has the best views, with sweeping vistas of the South Bay and up the peninsula to San Francisco.

 Reaching an antenna farm and a T intersection, turn right, then turn left onto Monte Bello Road.
 Climb the last few yards to the peak of Black Mountain, which is really more of a wide, gently-sloping rise.
 There's a cluster of small rocks and, for the first time, views of the rolling golden hills to the west with the conifer-clad Butano Ridge in the distance.
-There isn't much of a view of Silicon Valley from the peak; the views along the way are better.
+The views to the east are limited by the flatness of the peak.

 Similar hill climbs in the Bay Area